-Table 1: NOMAD characteristics and performances Table 2: Science objectives of the NOMAD experiment 21 Table 3: Examples of binning factors required for various observations.
+Table 1: NOMAD characteristics and performances 14 Table 2: Science objectives of the NOMAD experiment Table 3: Examples of binning factors required for various observations.
 Note that the number of lines per rhythm is a data rate limitation imposed by the central processor, and cannot be exceeded.
 The observation time includes detector readout time, data processing time, and any dark measurements - hence in reality the time spent observing mars can be significantly less than this 27 Table 4: Packet types and their associated numbers.
-Packet types 122 and 125 are explained in section 0 31 Table 5: COP tables in NOMAD 33 Table 6: Theoretical values for λ_c , $\Delta\lambda_o$ and $\Delta\lambda_e$ for SO.
-Table 7: Theoretical values for λ_c , $\Delta\lambda_o$ and $\Delta\lambda_e$ for LNO 35 Table 8: Calibration measurement types and how the results are used to calibrate NOMAD Table 9: All possible observation types currently envisaged by the NOMAD team Table 10: All possible measurement types currently envisaged by the NOMAD team 43 Table 11: Nominal science modes that will be converted to PDS4 format and delivered to the PSA 44 Table 12: ESA PSA data levels for NOMAD as defined in the Science Data Generation, Validation and Archiving Plan 47 Table 13: Radiance values in the tab file, showing how the data is modified if straylight is detected in measurement 4 53 Table 14: SO transmittance and binning data.
-64 Table 15: LNO radiance and corresponding binning data 64 Table 16: UVIS transmittance data for a full spectrum (1048 pixels) 65 Table 17: List of deliverables with corresponding delivery schedule (to the ESA DataStore).
-When fully operational, the interface between NOMAD and SOC will operate in near real time.
+Packet types 122 and 125 are explained in section / Table 5: COP tables in NOMAD Table 6: Theoretical values for $\lambda_c$ , $\Delta \lambda_o$ and $\Delta \lambda_e$ for SO 36 Table 7: Theoretical values for $\lambda_c$ , $\Delta\lambda_0$ and $\Delta\lambda_e$ for LNO.
+Table 8: Calibration measurement types and how the results are used to calibrate NOMAD.
+40 Table 9: All possible observation types currently envisaged by the NOMAD team Table 10: All possible measurement types currently envisaged by the NOMAD team. · +3 /// Table 11: Nominal science modes that will be converted to PDS4 format and delivered to the PSA. .
+45 Table 12: ESA PSA data levels for NOMAD as defined in the Science Data Generation, Validation and • 45 Archiving Plan.
+18 Table 13: Radiance values in the tab file, showing how the data is modified if straylight is detected in ••• measurement 4.
+54 Table 14: SO transmittance and binning data.
+Table 15: LNO radiance and corresponding binning data 65 Table 16: UVIS transmittance data for a full spectrum (1048 pixels) 66 Table 17: Starting altitudes for the occultation subregions.
+During the iterative fit, S min may be reduced to satisfy the required criteria, hence the highest altitude in the file may vary between different observations.
+76 Table 17: List of deliverables with corresponding delivery schedule (to the ESA DataStore).
+When ., fully operational, the interface between NOMAD and SOC will operate in near real time.
 Once all the required data for a given observation has arrived from the ESA DataStore, a product is made by NOMAD rapidly (<24 hours) and will be immediately transferred to the ESA DataStore where it is then prepared for delivery to the PSA.
-Delays will be incurred only if suspect or corrupted data is discovered 77 Table 18: Data volume estimates for NOMAD 82 Table 19: NOMAD data bundle 83 Table 20: NOMAD Bundle 1 Content 83 Table 21: NOMAD HSK 1 raw and partially processed (pp) PDS4 product fields 88 Table 22: NOMAD SO raw and partially processed (pp) PDS4 product fields 89 Table 23: NOMAD LNO raw and partially processed (pp) PDS4 product fields 91 Table 24: NOMAD UVIS TM(27) raw and partially processed (pp) PDS4 product fields 93 Table 25: NOMAD UVIS TM(28) raw and partially processed (pp) PDS4 product fields 96 Table 26: NOMAD UVIS TM(29) raw and partially processed (pp) PDS4 product fields Table 27: SO or LNO last telecommand parameters in the raw and partial processed PDS4 products Table 28: SO or LNO detector data in the raw and partial processed PDS4 products 101 Table 29: TC20 telecommand parameters Table 30: Instrument description metadata Table 31: List of quality flags present in the metadata
+Delays will be incurred only if suspect or corrupted data is discovered.
+79 Table 18: Data volume estimates for NOMAD 85 Table 19: NOMAD data bundle 86 Table 20: NOMAD Bundle 1 Content 86 Table 21: NOMAD HSK 1 raw and partially processed (pp) PDS4 product fields 91 Table 22: NOMAD SO raw and partially processed (pp) PDS4 product fields 92 Table 23: NOMAD LNO raw and partially processed (pp) PDS4 product fields Table 24: NOMAD UVIS TM(27) raw and partially processed (pp) PDS4 product fields Table 25: NOMAD UVIS TM(28) raw and partially processed (pp) PDS4 product fields .
+99 Table 26: NOMAD UVIS TM(29) raw and partially processed (pp) PDS4 product fields Table 27: SO or LNO last telecommand parameters in the raw and partial processed PDS4 products 102 Table 28: SO or LNO detector data in the raw and partial processed PDS4 products 104 Table 29: TC20 telecommand parameters .107 Table 30: Instrument description metadata Table 31: List of quality flags present in the metadata.
+108

-Page 9/126 NOMAD Experiment to Archive Interface Control Document Date 30/08/19 Issue 1 Rev 13
+NOMAD Experiment to Archive Interface Control Document Date 03/03/20 Issue 1 Rev 14